HugoPerrier/Udacity_Capstone/Report.md

 - Google
 - Microsoft

-A good capacity to understand and prectict movements in the stock market is crucial for investers to make profitable investements.
-To help investers choose which investement will be most profitable, they can use large amount of data on the history of the stock prices of companies.
+A good capacity to understand and predict movements in the stock market is crucial for investers to make profitable investments.
+To help investors choose which investment will be most profitable, they can use large amount of data on the history of the stock prices of companies.
 To process all these data, predictive models are created using machine learning.
 Machine learning models are "trained" to predict future stock prices based on a set of available features.
 This report explores how machine learning can be used to predict stock prices.

 ## Objective of the project
 The objective of this project is to create a predictive tool that uses machine learning to predict future value of the NASDAQ 100 index (NDX) using historical stock prices of different companies.
 The NASDAQ 100 index is a stock market index related to the capitalization value of the 100 largest non-financial companies [(NASDAQ 100)](http://www.nasdaq.com/markets/indices/nasdaq-100.aspx).